pfmc-assessments/lingcod/doc/North.md

 In Oregon, there have been multiple recreational groundfish in-season closures to reduce impacts to overfished rockfish.

-**todo - make summaries of management history as stated below** Summaries of regulatory histories for both federal and state management actions are available as supplementary materials to this stock assessment.
-See Table k
-**todo - reference table**
-for a recent history of \glspl{ofl}, \glspl{acl}, catch for each area.

 ## Foreign Fisheries

-### Alaska
+Alaskan fisheries for lingcod may not be foreign, but given that they are managed external to the \gls{pfmc}, we summarize them here along with information regarding Canadian and Mexican fisheries for lingcod.

-Lingcod fisheries in the Gulf of Alaska are managed in state waters by the State of Alaska Board of Fisheries and in federal waters by the \gls{npfmc}.
+Lingcod fisheries in the Gulf of Alaska are managed in state waters by the State of Alaska Board of Fisheries and in federal waters by the \gls{npfmc}, though no formal stock assessment exists for lingcod in Alaskan waters.
 Commercial fisheries are restricted by catch and bycatch quotas.
 The sport fishery is restricted by daily bag and possession limits.
 Lingcod are a non-target species in the subsistence fishery.
-No formal assessment exists for lingcod in Alaskan waters.

-### Canada

 Lingcod in western Canada are managed under the \gls{bcigfp}
 by \gls{dfo} for take by
 First Nations, the commercial sector, and the recreational sector.
 Beginning in 1997,
-the \gls{bcigfp} implemented an individual vessel quota program that now incorporates all commercially caught trawl and hook-and-line groundfish.
+the \gls{bcigfp} implemented an individual vessel quota program that now incorporates all commercially-caught trawl and hook-and-line groundfish.
-Stocks in distinct management areas are regularly assessed, with the most recent assessment of lingcod in outer British Columbia waters ocurring in 2011 [@bcstockassessment2011] and **todo - need citation** in the Strait of Georgia in 2014 [@DFO2016].
+Stocks in distinct management areas are regularly assessed, with the most recent assessment of lingcod in outer British Columbia waters occurring in 2011 [@lingcodbcstockassessment2011] and in the Strait of Georgia in 2014 [@lingcodbcstockassessment2016].

-**todo - edit / add to the following two paragraphs** The 2011 outer British Columbia assessment implemented a Bayesian surplus production model to assess the status of lingcod in four assessment areas.
+The 2011 outer British Columbia assessment [@lingcodbcstockassessment2011] implemented a
+Bayesian surplus production model to assess the status of lingcod in four assessment areas.
 Overall the stock appears to have